 You must be attending -or planning to attend- college starting the Fall semester in the Washington, D.C.
-Metro Area and seeking an undergraduate two or four-year degree
+Metro Area and seeking an associates or a bachelors degree.

 You must be planning to take a minimum of 6 credits each semester.

 What are the requirements of Generation Hope Scholars?